 Unlike auto insurance, home insurance isn't priced based on state laws.
-That said, major gaps exist in home insurance costs on a state-by-state basis.
-Homeowners insurance rates by state differ based on the number and value of homeowners policy claims filed in that particular state, and also on the value of the belongings and property you're covering.
+Even so, serious differences emerge in homeowners insurance rates from state to state.
+Home insurance prices in US states may vary based on the frequency of — and value of — homeowners policy claims filed in the state, and depend on the price of the belongings and home you're insuring.

-The easiest way to find a cheap homeowners insurance policy in Louisiana is to get quotes from as many companies as possible.
+The easiest way to find a cheap home insurance policy in Louisiana is to get quotes from as many companies as possible.
 Get an idea of how much home insurance costs in Louisiana by referencing the below data.
 Your rates may vary depending on coverage options and the value of the dwelling being insured.